Tierra Roja Copper Project - Peru

 Access and Permitting

 Tierra Roja is located on federal land, 20km from the coast and the Pan American Highway.
 Topography is low rolling hills, accessible by pre-existing tracks.
 The climate is arid and there are no residents, artisanal miners, or registered communities located on the property.
-Thus, the drill permitting and access process is expected to be straightforward and rapid.
-The field component of environmental surveys, flora, fauna and archaeological studies have been completed and the permit application is being prepared.
-Radius has contracted a specialist permitting consultancy and expects to have them in 3 months.
+Radius has received permits for drilling.
+The field component of environmental surveys, flora, fauna and archaeological studies have been completed.

-There has been no drilling or significant exploration conducted at Tierra Roja.
-Radius plans to rapidly and systematically explore the property.
-A high-resolution ground magnetic survey of the core Tierra Roja claims, with 67 line km of surveys has been competed, delineating potential targets.
+There has been no drilling or significant exploration previously conducted at Tierra Roja.
+Radius completed a 67 line km ground magnetic survey of the core Tierra Roja claims,.
 Radius has also completed detailed geological mapping of lithology and hydrothermal alteration, forming the basis for a broader regional exploration initiative.
-To rapidly assess its expanded land position, Radius recently completed an AI-driven hyperspectral remote sensing survey, integrating data from multiple satellite platforms (see Figures 1 to 3 below).
+To rapidly assess its expanded land position, Radius also completed an AI-driven hyperspectral remote sensing survey, integrating data from multiple satellite platforms (see Figures 7 to 9 below).

 In parallel, Radius has completed a detailed geochemical sampling grid at Tierra Roja, utilizing low-detection-limit assays for 49 elements (assay results pending).
 Historical sampling at Tierra Roja was limited to mostly copper and this new dataset will assist in geochemical zonation, refine drill targets, and serve as a reference tool as Radius evaluates its broader regional portfolio.